Arriators/TrumpetPracticeHero/README.md

   3. *Twinkle Twinkle Little Star* (Traditional)
   4. *Jingle Bells* (James Pierpont)
   5. *Happy Birthday* (Traditional)
+* ** Learn Any Song**: Accepts any .midi / .mscx file upload, and allows you to select which track/ part you would like to learn.
+* ** Lots of Options**: Options to transpose piece according to other instruments, increase / decrease BPM, zoom in / out of score, or apply octave shift
 * **🎛️ Dynamic Intonation Tolerances**: Select relaxed (±45¢), normal (±35¢), or strict (±20¢) tuning tolerances.
+* ** Built In Tuner**: Chromatic tuner responds to microphone input in and out of the lesson for tuning puposes
 * **⚡ Smart Prompt Suppression**: Displays piston valves only when playing a wrong pitch; if you are playing the correct note name but are slightly out of tune, the fingering prompt is suppressed so you can focus on centering the pitch.
+* ** User Experience-Oriented**: Rewind + Restart Mechanics
 * **🕳️ Trailing Note History**: Expanded playhead layout with a shrunken clef panel keeps 3+ beats of completed notes visible on screen so you can track your accuracy history.

 ---